JUNEISEPIC/GorillaMusicPlayer/README.md

 ## How to use in-game

-When you load into the game you press x on your controller then you should get a mini black menu near your hand it does show instructions but in-case you want to know here is the controls!
+When you load into the game you press X on your controller then you should get a mini black menu near your hand it does show instructions but in-case you want to know here is the controls!
 A = play | A+Right trigger = next song | A+Left trigger = previous song

 ## Suggestions